 The Pioneers returned to the national stage when they reached the NAIA World Series with a record of 53-11 in 2012, which was Torres' third year at Point Park.
 The 53 wins set a school record, and Point Park ended the year ranked No. 6 in the Final NAIA Baseball Top 25 Poll of the year.

-Torres has been named conference Coach of the Year the last three seasons -- 2011, 2012 and 2013 -- with the first two in the American Mideast Conference and last year in the KIAC.
-The 2011 season ended with Point Park being ranked No. 23 in the Final Top 25 Poll, which was the first time the program was ranked since 1999.
+Torres has been named conference Coach of the Year three times while at Point Park -- 2011, 2012 and 2013 -- with the first two in the American Mideast Conference and last year in the KIAC.
+The 2011 season ended with Point Park being ranked No. 21 in the Final Top 25 Poll, which was the first time the program was ranked since 1999.

 "I am very honored to be named the head baseball coach at Point Park," said Torres upon his hiring in July 2009.
 "Point Park has a rich tradition of baseball, and our goal will be to build on that tradition."

 Torres' collegiate head-coaching experience prior to Point Park came at Judson (Ill.)
 University, an NAIA member in Elgin, Ill., where he was the head coach for five seasons from 2003-2007.
 While at Judson, he led the Eagles to the playoffs in four out of his five seasons.

 Torres left Judson after the 2007 season to pursue a business opportunity as the owner of a franchise in San Juan, Puerto Rico.
 He owned a franchise for SEKO Worldwide, a freight forwarding company based in Itaska, Ill., but after accomplishing his goals with the organization, he was excited to return to the collegiate baseball coaching ranks.

 "I find it very rewarding to impact the lives of student-athletes," said Torres said at the time.
 "I am excited to once again have the opportunity to do that, and to continue my career in college baseball."